 He decided on Emmanuel College because of its small size and proximity to some of the country’s top healthcare institutions—such as neighboring Beth Israel Deaconess Medical Center, Boston Children’s Hospital, Dana-Farber Cancer Institute and more.
 “I wanted to escape small town living and attend a school in a big city,” he said.
 “However, I was not willing to give up the educational experience I had in high school with small class sizes and individual attention from educators.
 Emmanuel College met all of my criteria and more when searching for a college or university.”

 When it comes to “firsts,” Nick’s Emmanuel experience is full of them.
 He is a member of the first cohort of the College’s traditional undergraduate nursing program, which has created a special connection with his classmates.
 “Being a member of the inaugural cohort provides many opportunities for learning and growth,” he said.
 “Without any cohorts above to give us advice, my classmates and I have built a close-knit connection built on collaboration, communication, and a mutual appreciation for the experience that we are sharing.”

 Excited for what the future holds, Nick is confident in his future path.
-He plans to spend the next two years at Emmanuel striving for success in academics as a student-nurse, as well as success in his social and mental health as an individual.
+He plans to spend his senior year at Emmanuel striving for success in academics as a student-nurse, as well as success in his social and mental health as an individual.
 After graduation, he hopes to stay in Boston, gaining experience in Emergency and ICU settings, as well as spending some time as a travel nurse.
-His ultimate goal is to receive his Master of Science in Nursing to become a Nurse Anesthetist.
+His ultimate goal is to carve out his nursing specialty and receive his Master of Science in Nursing.